-This report highlights a growing trend in the industry regarding fire safety of buildings comprised of cross-laminated timber (CLT) structures.
+This report highlights a growing trend in the industry regarding fire safety of buildings comprising cross-laminated timber (CLT) structures.
 The concern particularly relates to multistorey sleeping risk buildings in the UK.
 The design intent typically is to achieve 60 minutes' fire resistance for structural loadbearing elements based on tables in Approved Document Part B (Part B).

-Buildings regulations and Approved Document B
+Building Regulations and Approved Document B

-Compliance with this guidance does not automatically confer compliance with building regulations, which are the functionally based legislative requirements all new buildings must meet.
-Clause B3 (1) of Schedule 1 in the building regulations requires that a building's 'stability will be maintained for a reasonable period' in the event of a fire.
+Compliance with this guidance does not automatically confer compliance with the Building Regulations, which are the functionally based legislative requirements all new buildings must meet.
+Clause B3 (1) of Schedule 1 in the Building Regulations requires that a building's 'stability will be maintained for a reasonable period' in the event of a fire.